Are you breasts tender? Are you tired? Did you bleed a little? You might be getting your period or you might be seeing early signs of pregnancy.

 The early signs of pregnancy may come just weeks after conception — even before you miss a period.
 Perhaps you have an intuition that you’re pregnant.
 You’ll know soon!

 The most dramatic changes in hormones come during the first three months.
-Beginning two weeks after conception, your breasts may feel different — fuller and heavier, or tingly, or tender.
+Beginning two weeks after conception, early pregnancy symptoms may start with your breasts feeling different — fuller and heavier, or tingly, or tender.

 It’s normal to feel tired.
 The hormone progesterone is surging up, which is tiring.
 Your blood sugar levels may fall, along with your blood pressure.
 You may feel lightheaded or dizzy and even faint.